 The stream of questions from Baby can feel exhausting sometimes.
 But these questions are a sign that your little one’s mind is growing right on track.
-While the most urgent questions used to be him asking you to identify objects for him, which helped to expand his vocabulary, he may now be asking “why” as a way of making sense of the confusing world around him.
+While the most urgent questions used to be them asking you to identify objects for them, which helped to expand their vocabulary, they may now be asking “why” as a way of making sense of the confusing world around them.
 After all, for young children, even some very basic ideas are brand new.

 Some questions have simple answers, while others are more challenging.
 Baby may start asking about God and religion, body parts and babies, the connection between animals and the food you eat.
 You get the picture.

 Here are some tips for fielding the big questions from your little one without breaking a sweat.